Frequently Asked Questions

 We strive to support a diverse range of learners within the scope of our program.
 We partner with Tree of Life ABA to offer in-house ABA services and behavioral tracking aides for students who may need extra support.
 These services are billed separately, and some costs may be covered by insurance.

-That said, due to the structure of our hybrid program, all students must be capable of working independently and respectfully in a small-group setting.
+That said, due to the structure of our program, all students must be capable of working independently and respectfully in a small-group setting.
 Our learning model requires a high degree of autonomy, and we are not equipped to support students with significant cognitive disabilities, severe learning challenges, or emotional/behavioral issues that result in frequent disruptions or outbursts.

 How do you verify that the education is meeting certain standards?